akshell/docs/ref/ak/template/api.rst

 value is not a list or a string, it returns the value itself.
 Value safety is preserved by this filter.

-You could make your filter available either by creating a new template environment or by adding it to the catalog of default filters.
+You can make your filter available either by creating a new template environment or by adding it to the catalog of default filters.
 For example, the multiplication filter could be published as::